 2 nights in Salzburg

-Festung Hohensalzburg, Residenzplatz, Mirabell Palace, St Peter`s Abbey, Salzburg Cathedral Mozart`s Birthplace, Old Town, St. Sebastian`s Church and Cemetery, Schloss Mirabell and Gardens, and so much more!
+Visit Festung Hohensalzburg, Residenzplatz, Mirabell Palace, St Peter's Abbey, Salzburg Cathedral, Mozart's Birthplace, Old Town, St. Sebastian's Church and Cemetery, Schloss Mirabell and Gardens, and so much more!

 2 nights in St Wolfgang am See

-Strolling the Village, Wolfgangsee Boat Ride, Schafberg and Schafberg Railway, St Gilgen, Ochsenkreuz `ox cross`, 12-Hour Cable Car, Hiking at Postalm, Stroble, Swimming at Wolfgangsee, and so much more!
+Enjoy the village, Wolfgangsee Boat Ride, Schafberg and Schafberg Railway, St Gilgen, Ochsenkreuz 'ox cross', the cable car, hiking at Postalm, Stroble, swimming in Lake Wolfgangsee, and so much more!

 2 nights in Villach

-Villacher Alpenstrasse, Landskron Castle, Naturpark Dobratsch, Lake Faak, Hauptplatz Villach (main square), Lake Silbersee, Aichwaldsee, Villacher Fahrzeugmuseum, Kärnten Therme Water Park, Stadtpfarrtum Villach, Lake Ossiach, City Museum Villach, Maibachl Hot Spring, Climing the Kanzianiberg, and so much more!
+Visit and explore the Villacher Alpenstrasse, Landskron Castle, Naturpark Dobratsch, Lake Faak, Hauptplatz Villach (main square), Lake Silbersee, Aichwaldsee, Villacher Fahrzeugmuseum, Karnten Therme Water Park, Stadtpfarrtum Villach, Lake Ossiach, City Museum Villach, Maibachl Hot Spring, Climbing the Kanzianiberg, and so much more.

 2 nights in Klagenfurt